This Raspberry Syrup is equal parts sweet and delicious, so easy to make, and totally gorgeous. Do yourself a favor and whip some up for drinks today!

 Ingredients

-You only need to use three ingredients to make sweet, beautiful, and versatile raspberry simple syrup.
+You only need to use four ingredients to make sweet, beautiful, and versatile raspberry simple syrup.
+See the recipe card for full information on ingredients and quantities.

 - Water: Just regular old tap water will suffice.